javers/javers.github.io/documentation/jql-examples/index.md

 ```

 <h3 id="limit-filter">Limit filter</h3>
-Limit filter is an optional parameter for all queries, its default value is 100.
+Optional parameter for all queries, default limit is 100.
 It simply limits the number of snapshots to be read from JaversRepository.
 Always choose reasonable limits to improve performance of your queries and to save server heap size.
 When querying for changes, limit `n` means: give me changes recorded for last `n` snapshots.